-As described above, holders of outstanding equity awards who meet the age and service requirements under the "Rule of 75" will, upon the holder's retirement, be deemed to have satisfied the continuous employment requirement for any equity awards held by them to vest.
+As described above, holders of outstanding equity awards who meet the age and service requirements under the "Rule of 75" will, upon the holder's retirement, generally be deemed to have satisfied the continuous employment requirement for any equity award to vest, unless the equity award specifies otherwise.
 Pursuant to the Rule of 75, all performance-based equity awards will continue to be earned only if the applicable performance measures are satisfied and only up to a maximum of target value, but the requirement that the executive be employed by the Company at the time of vesting based on performance will be deemed to have been satisfied.
-As of December 31, 2022, Messrs.
+As of December 31, 2023, Messrs.
 Lane and George and Ms. Shaeff satisfied the Rule of 75.

-If Mr. Lane had retired on December 31, 2022, he would be deemed to have satisfied the continuous employment requirement for purposes of vesting in: (1) 32,483 RSUs, 17,625 of which would vest on April 1, 2023, 10,080 of which would vest on April 1, 2024, and 4,778 of which would vest on April 1, 2025; and (2) if applicable performance measures are satisfied, PSUs granted in 2020 with a target value of \$956,250, PSUs granted in 2021 with a target value of \$1,188,000, and PSUs granted in 2022 with a target value of \$1,306,800, each of which would vest in the year following the performance period, to the extent earned based on performance and only up to target value, on the date on which the performance is determined by the Compensation and Human Capital Committee.
+If Mr. Lane had retired on December 31, 2023, he would be deemed to have satisfied the continuous employment requirement for purposes of vesting in: (1) 26,387 RSUs, consisting of 13,923 RSUs scheduled to vest on April 1st of 2024, 8,621 RSUs scheduled to vest on April 1st of 2025, and 3,843 RSUs scheduled to vest on April 1st of 2026; and (2) if applicable performance measures are satisfied, PSUs granted in 2021 with a target value of \$1,188,000, PSUs granted in 2022 with a target value of \$1,306,800, and PSUs granted in 2023 with a target value of \$1,628,250, each of which would vest in the year following the performance period, to the extent earned based on performance and only up to target value, on the date on which the performance is determined by the Compensation and Human Capital Committee.

-If Mr. George had retired on December 31, 2022, he would be deemed to have satisfied the continuous employment requirement for purposes of vesting in: (1) 11,253 RSUs, 6,251 of which would vest on April 1, 2023, 3,393 of which would vest on April 1, 2024, and 1,609 of which would vest on April 1, 2025; and (2) if applicable performance measures are satisfied, PSUs granted in 2020 with a target value of \$362,250, PSUs granted in 2021 with a target value of \$400,000, and PSUs granted in 2022 with a target value of \$440,000, each of which would vest in the year following the performance period, to the extent earned based on performance and only up to target value, on the date on which the performance is determined by the Compensation and Human Capital Committee.
+If Mr. George had retired on December 31, 2023, he would be deemed to have satisfied the continuous employment requirement for purposes of vesting in: (1) 8,812 RSUs consisting of 4,663 RSUs scheduled to vest on April 1st of 2024, 2,879 RSUs scheduled to vest on April 1st of 2025, and 1,270 RSUs scheduled to vest on April 1st of 2026; and (2) if applicable performance measures are satisfied, PSUs granted in 2021 with a target value of \$400,000, PSUs granted in 2022 with a target value of \$440,000, and PSUs granted in 2023 with a target value of \$538,050, each of which would vest in the year following the performance period, to the extent earned based on performance and only up to target value, on the date on which the performance is determined by the Compensation and Human Capital Committee.
+Mr. George's one-time grant of 25,000 RSUs in November 2023 does not include any "Rule of 75" vesting provisions and, as a result, would have been forfeited upon retirement on December 31,